stoeps13/connections-doc/source/admin/admin/r_admin_files_config_properties2.md

     Configure a property in `files-config.xml` to change the content disposition from attachment to inline.
 Then set the inline parameter to true in your Files API download requests.
 See *Displaying files inline*.

+    !!! note
-    **Note:** Files uses the attachment disposition for security reasons.
+    Files uses the attachment disposition for security reasons.
 Uploaded files could potentially contain malicious code that can exploit the cross-site scripting vulnerabilities of some browsers.
 If you switch to inline disposition, you should configure an alternate domain download for greater security.
 See *Securing applications from malicious attack*.

     Accepted values are `true` and `false`.